allinurl/goaccess/README.md

   possible to fit everything in memory.

 * **Docker support**
-  GoAccess comes with a default [**Docker**](https://hub.docker.com/r/allinurl/goaccess/) that will listen for HTTP connections on port 7890.
-Although, you can still fully configure it, by using Volume mapping and editing `goaccess.conf`.
+  Ability to build GoAccess' Docker image from upstream which listens for HTTP connections on port 7890.
+You can still fully configure it, by using Volume mapping and editing `goaccess.conf`.

 ### Nearly all web log formats... ###
 GoAccess allows any custom log format string.
 Predefined options include, but